aws-samples/aws-serverless-workshops/MachineLearning/1_DataProcessing/README.md

 <summary><strong>:see_no_evil: BREAK GLASS! (use in case of emergency)</strong></summary><p>

 1. Navigate to your Cloud9 environment
-1. Run the following commands to create your resources:
+1. Make sure you're in the correct directory first
     ```
     cd ~/environment/aws-serverless-workshops/MachineLearning/1_DataProcessing
+    ```
+1. Run the following command to create your resources:
+    ```
     aws cloudformation create-stack \
     --stack-name wildrydes-ml-mod1-1 \
     --capabilities CAPABILITY_NAMED_IAM \